zdavatz/remoterun/README.md

 # remoterun
-1. Login with Password via Browser
+1. Login with Password via Browser.
+The Passwort should be saved in a separate file.

 2. Start a program located in /usr/local/bin using a browser, remotely, via the click of one button.
 One button per file.
 Manage them via an yaml file.